leddave/f28377_color_organ/README.txt

 Building Notes:

 The following #defines are optionally defined in the CCS project properties:
-  1) WS2811 - needed if the 4 primary LED strings are WS2811 type LEDs.
-  2) WS2812 - needed if the 4 primary LED strings are WS2812 type LEDs.
-  3) FLOODS - needed if using the two extra GPIOs listed above for color floods.
+  1) FLOODS - needed if using the two extra GPIOs listed above for color floods.
-  4) LARGE_ARRAY - needed if compiling for the larger of the two array sizes defined in display.c.
+  2) USE_CLA - (mandatory) The code now uses the CLA to big bang the LED GPIOs.
-  5) FLASH - needed when compiling to store the program in F28377s flash.
+  3) FLASH - needed when compiling to store the program in F28377s flash.
 Note, this requires changing which .cmd file is used as described below.

   When connecting two color organs together for syncronized operation, each will need one of the following defined: (not all displays may be supported)
-  6) MASTER - will choose the display.
+  5) MASTER - will choose the display.
-  7) SLAVE - will use the master's display choice.
+  6) SLAVE - will use the master's display choice.

 To build for RAM (CCS fast turnaround debugging)